Ventilator could support coronavirus treatment in low-income regions or where supplies are limited.

 A low-cost, easy-to-build non-invasive ventilator aimed at supporting the breathing of patients with respiratory failure performs similarly to conventional high-quality commercial devices, according to new research published in the European Respiratory Journal.

-The research paper provides a free to replicate, open-source description for how to build the ventilator.
-The researchers say the prototype ventilator could support treatment of coronavirus and other severe respiratory diseases in low-income regions or where ventilator supplies are limited.
+The research paper provides a free to replicate, open-source description of how to build the ventilator.
+The researchers say the prototype ventilator could support the treatment of coronavirus and other severe respiratory diseases in low-income regions or where ventilator supplies are limited.

 The study was led by Ramon Farré, Professor of Physiology in the Unit of Biophysics and Bioengineering at the School of Medicine of the University of Barcelona, Spain.
 He said: “In light of the ongoing coronavirus pandemic and the escalating need for respiratory support devices around the world, we designed a ventilator that can be built at a low cost using off-the-shelf components.
 The ventilator is intended to support hospitals and health systems that are struggling to meet the demand for ventilatory support due to coronavirus and other severe lung diseases.”